AbdurRobMridha/Calculator-Aplication-in-C-language/README.md

 # Calculator-Aplication-in-C-language
 This is my first project in 1st year of my university( Jahangirnagar University )<br>
-<br>In the below section , I will explain some feature of my Calculator Application project that I done by C language.
+<br>In the below section , I will explain some feature of my Calculator Application project that I have done by C language.
 <br>
 <br>Calculator Application
 <br>This is a C-based console application that provides a variety of mathematical operations and calculations.
 The application features a menu-driven interface, <br>allowing users to choose from several mathematical functions, including addition, subtraction, multiplication, division, equation solving, miscellaneous <br>calculations, and statistics.